tech-ticks/DreamNexus/README.md

 # SkyEditor.RomEditor.Rtdx

-A work-in-progress ROM editor for Pokémon Mystery Dungeon: Rescue Team DX.
+A work-in-progress ROM editor for PokÃ©mon Mystery Dungeon: Rescue Team DX.

 To use this, you need a decrypted and extracted copy of the game.
 If your console has the update installed, you'll need the updated executable.